Billy La Min Aye: 2017: Competing in Myanmar Idol and rising popularity

 Billy started out on her music career as a contestant in Season 2 of Myanmar Idol, a televised singing competition.
 In the Myanmar Idol grand final, she competed with Thar Nge.
 With the voting results of the whole country, Thar Nge became the winner, she was placed in 1st runner-up.
 Since winning the 1st runner-up in Myanmar Idol, she engaged in shooting commercial advertisements, stage performances, and many concerts at various locations throughout Myanmar.

 2018–present: Solo debut and activities

 In 2018, Billy started endeavoring to be able to produce and distribute her first solo album.
 She launched her debut solo album "Perseverant Soul" on 3 March 2018.

 Billy won the Shwe FM's 2018 "Most Requested Song Award" and Padamyar FM's 2018 "Most Requested Song Award" with "Tine Yin Thu Lay Kyun Ma", a song from her solo album.

-On 1 February 2019, she released a single song called "February" MV on her Facebook page which earned 1 M views within 24 hours.
+On 1 February 2019, she released a single song called "February" MV on her Facebook page which earned 1 million views within 24 hours.
 Billy performed in the ceremony of the 2018 Myanmar Academy Award on 23 March 2019 in Yangon.
 Billy released her second solo album "Special One" on 19 May 2019.

+2020 activities

+On September 10, 2020, she sang a political campaign song named "Aung Hlan Hlwint Myi NLD" with several artists.

+2021 activities

+In 2021, she did a protest with the artists against military coup.